The Department of Health provides information on nutritional labelling policy for food supplements and health claims on their website.

 Lead calabash chalk and clay

 Calabash chalk is eaten in West Africa, as a remedy for morning sickness in pregnant women.

 We advise people, especially pregnant and breast-feeding women, not to eat Calabash chalk, because FSA surveillance has revealed high levels of lead in the calabash chalk ranging from 8.2 mg/kg to 16.1 mg/kg and we consider levels over 1 mg/kg of lead in this product should be considered unfit for human consumption.

 We advise pregnant and breast-feeding women not to eat calabash clay which is also known as ‘sikor’ or ‘shikor mati’ because it may contain high levels of toxic chemicals such as lead and arsenic that could harm their babies.
 Calabash clay is sometimes consumed by people in communities from Asia and Africa.

 Imports of feed and food from Japan

-Imports of all feed and food originating in or consigned from Japan to the EU are subject to special conditions.
+Imports of all feed and food originating in or consigned from Japan to GB are subject to special conditions.
 This is following the accident at the Fukushima Daiichi nuclear power plant in Japan in 2011.

-This will mean that consignments of feed and food can only enter the UK through specific ports and airports where official controls will be carried out.
+This will mean that consignments of feed and food can only enter GB through specific ports and airports where official controls will be carried out.